hernandemonteiro/portfolio/README.md

 ## About the project:

-This project are made for evolve more people about development.
+This project are made for evolve more people about development.<br>
-I use articles to explain methods...
+I use articles to explain methods and...

 In the portfolio page i can expose my projects and designs.

+I linked my social media in the footer;

 ## Deployed